 Lázaro Arístides Betancourt, a key figure in Cuban athletics, has passed away

-Born in Matanzas, he shone as a hurdles runner in the 110 meters, winning medals in international competitions and representing Cuba at the Tokyo 1964 Olympics.
+Born in Matanzas, he excelled as a sprinter in the 110-meter hurdles, winning medals in international competitions and representing Cuba at the Tokyo 1964 Olympics.

 Betancourt (on the right, jumping) in a hurdles race in East Berlin in 1961Photo © Wikimedia